FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 {:/comment}

-For a moderate Goal Exceed Ratio value, this may mean there are both good short trials and bad short trials.
+For a moderate Goal Exceed Ratio value, this may mean there are both short low-loss trials and short high-loss trials.

-This scenario is there just to invalidate a simple heuristic of always ignoring good short trials and never ignoring bad short trials, as that simple heuristic would be too biased.
+This scenario is there just to invalidate a simple heuristic of always ignoring short low-loss trials and never ignoring short high-loss trials, as that simple heuristic would be too biased.

-Yes, the short bad trials
-are likely to turn into full-length bad trials in the counter-factual case, but there is no information on what would the good short trials turn into.
+Yes, the short high-loss trials are likely to turn into full-length high-loss trials in the counter-factual case, but there is no information on what would the short low-loss trials turn into.

 The only way to decide safely is to do more trials at full length, the same as in False Good Scenario.